 Two days before the anniversary of the Armenian Genocide of 1915, we bring together two artists of Armenian descent to discuss its lasting impact.
 Atom Egoyan’s critically acclaimed films include Chloe, Speaking Parts, The Adjuster, Exotica, The Sweet Hereafter (nominated for two Academy Awards), and the award-winning Ararat, a meditation on the Armenian Genocide.
 His work has been featured in international retrospectives including at the Centre Pompidou in Paris and at the Venice Biennale.
 Serj Tankian is a Lebanese-born Armenian American singer, songwriter, activist, and composer.
 Tankian has released five albums with the rock band System of a Down, one with Arto Tuncboyacyan, and two solo albums.
 In 2002 Tankian and Rage Against the Machine/Audioslave guitarist Tom Morello co-founded a nonprofit activist organization, Axis of Justice.
 In 2011 Tankian was awarded the Armenian Prime Minister’s Medal for his contributions to the recognition of the Armenian Genocide and the advancement of music.

-Parking is available under the museum for $3 for 3 hours.
+Parking is available under the museum for a flat rate of $3 on weekends.

-Public programs are made possible by Hammer Members and the generosity of Susan Bay Nimoy and Leonard Nimoy, Bronya and Andrew Galef, Good Works Foundation and Laura Donnelley, and an anonymous donor.
+Public programs are made possible by Hammer Members and the generosity of Bronya and Andrew Galef, Good Works Foundation and Laura Donnelley, and an anonymous donor.